Kan du vissla Johanna? (film)

-Kan du vissla Johanna? ("Can You Whistle Johanna?") is a Swedish TV film which originally aired over Sveriges Television on 24 December 1994, based on the screenwriter Ulf Stark's 1992 book with the same name.
-Since 1994 it has been broadcast at Christmas.
+Kan du vissla Johanna? ("Can You Whistle Johanna?") is a Swedish TV film which originally aired on Sveriges Television on 24 December 1994, based on the screenwriter Ulf Stark's 1992 book of the same name.
+Since 1994 it has been traditionally broadcast every Christmas Eve in Sweden.

 The title comes from a 1932 song with the same name by Åke Söderblom and Sten Axelson.

 Plot

 The film takes place during the 1950s.
 Berra, a 7-year-old boy, wishes for a grandfather who he can love, who can invite him for coffee and who can teach him how to whistle.
 His friend Ulf tells him that he can look at the retirement home, where he finds an old man called Nils who becomes Berra's stepgrandfather.